ubclaunchpad/Essentially/frontend/README.md

 1. make sure you are in the `frontend` directory

-2. Run `npm start:dev` to run the application
+2. Run `npm run start:dev` to run the application

 3. the application will run on `http://localhost:8080/`